 Although Porto is a city notoriously inclined, the tendency to use bicycles is increasing.
 From the occasional bike rides, to bike tours, to people who adopt the bike as a fundamental part of a healthy lifestyle, there are tastes – and places – for everyone here in Porto.

 So I made a list of bike tours, places for bike rental in Porto and the main bike lanes of Porto district.
 Enjoy the ride! 🙂

-1. Bike rental in Porto
+1. Bike tours in Porto

-There are several stores for bike rental in Porto.
+There are also several stores for bike rental in Porto.
 I am going to start with two concept stores that I particularly like, and then move on to the most generic ones.

 Rua Coronel Raúl Peres, 100